verociolfi/verociolfi/README.md

 Female, 28 years old, Married<br>
 Nationality: Brazilian<br>

-Lover of all things Star Trek, cats and dogs and code!
+I'm a lover of all things Star Trek, I hate coffee and I'm definitely not a mornig person.

 ### My Qualifications ⚡